 As someone who sells various products online, I stick to none MLM type approaches:

-I find a product I wish to promote and then I can choose whether to buy it or not, then sell it as an affiliate.
+I find a product I wish to promote and then I can choose whether to buy it or not, then sell it as an affiliate (here is the difference between MLM and affiliate marketing).
 There is no one forcing me to join anything else or pay extra then be required to pay more extra money to promote it and this is one of the underlying reasons I very much dislike MLM programs.

 Also as a successful seller of online products, I will say that whether or not you’re into an MLM, selling the product/s in my opinion is the more successful route than selling the opportunity and trying to get people into the system.
 So as I said before, if you’re going to make money, it should be easier that way.

-Join this program to help you be successful at promoting MDC.
+Join the Wealthy Affiliate program to help you be successful at promoting MDC.
 It’s a training platform where you learn to sell products from any company.
 I learned from that program and personally chose to NOT sell MLM products or their opportunities.
 Instead, I sell things to niche audiences and this has made me a substantial amount over the years:

 I’ve made about a million dollars selling products directly to people.
-Products such as: health books, diet programs, electronic products, sports wear, and much more.
-All of my sales are called affiliate sales and there is no MLM in the equation.
+Products such as: health books, diet programs, electronic products, sports wear, drones, and much more.
+All of my sales are called affiliate sales and there is no MLM or downline in the equation.